kehindeoloruntayo/Zverna/ReadME.md

 * _Report any suspected security problem to the contact above._

 ## Notice
-Newsblog contains pieces of source code that is under MIT licence.
+Zverna contains pieces of source code that is under MIT licence.
 This notice is included here to comply with the distribution terms.